RossBrunton/DuskWolf/README.md

 And then navigate to `127.0.0.1:8000` in a web browser.

 ## Documentation ##
-The code is documented using JSDoc 3.2.
+The code is documented using JSDoc 3.2, although at the moment it doesn't work very well.

 You can read it in the source code, which is what I do, or you can generate HTML documentation using:
 > make document

-Or, to view private members:
+Or, to document private members as well:
 > make documentPrivate

 ## Super Interesting Legal Stuff ##